 There is a blend of ancient traditions and modern innovations evident in practices like tea ceremonies, cherry blossoms, and cutting-edge technology.

 In Japan, avoid tipping, pointing, and talking loudly in public.
 Don’t wear shoes indoors, especially on tatami mats.
-Refrain from blowing your nose in public, and ensure to give and receive items with both hands for respect.
+Refrain from blowing your nose in public, and be sure to give and receive items with both hands for respect.

 Remove your shoes before entering and use the indoor slippers provided.
 Guests are expected to follow cleanliness practices and respect the host’s traditions.